Mint Specs Listed below are weights (grams) from a simple random ... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
-It provides an estimate of uncertainty around a sample mean or proportion, allowing researchers to infer about the population from which the sample was drawn.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence, typically 95%.
+It is calculated using the sample mean, the standard deviation, and the sample size, providing a measure of uncertainty around the estimate.
+For example, if the confidence interval for the mean weight of pennies is (2.490, 2.510), we can be 95% confident that the true mean weight lies within this range.

 Recommended video: